AIFlowPlayer/StreakNet/README.md

 2. [TensorRT in C++ and Python](#)

 ## Cite StreakNet
-If you use StreakNet in your research, please cite out work by using the following BibTeX entry:
+If you use StreakNet in your research, please cite our work by using the following BibTeX entry:

 ```latex
 @article{streaknet2024,